1. Purpose and Scope

 9. Data Retention and Deletion

-10. GDPR Requirements and Privacy Shield Statement
+10. GDPR Requirements and Data Privacy Statement

-• Highwire collects limited Personal Data as described previously in Section 5 and we use this information only for the purposes described previously in Section 6;
+- Highwire collects limited Personal Data as described previously in Section 5, and we use this information only for the purposes described previously in Section 6.

-• Highwire does not share data with or transfer data to any third parties and does not use any third party advertising providers.
-However, Highwire acknowledges that any entity, including Highwire, that does share or transfer data to third parties would remain liable if that third party processes personal data in a manner inconsistent with the principles;
+- Highwire does not share data with or transfer data to any third parties and does not use any third party advertising providers.
+However, Highwire acknowledges that any entity, including Highwire, that does share or transfer data to third parties would remain liable if that third party processes personal data in a manner inconsistent with the principles.

-• Highwire, in accordance with our legal obligations and subject to a lawful request, may transfer Personal Data to public authorities for law enforcement or national security purposes;
+- Highwire, in accordance with our legal obligations and subject to a lawful request, may transfer Personal Data to public authorities for law enforcement or national security purposes.

 11. California and Brazil Requirements